Works approval reissued

 Australian Paper will need to comply with the requirements of this approval in constructing the facility and will require an EPA licence for its operation.

 We continue to value the input from the community of the Latrobe valley into our assessment processes and encourage the community's future engagement.

-Following EPA's issue of a works approval to Australian Paper Pty Ltd, an application for review of the decision was lodged with the Victorian Civil and Administrative Tribunal (VCAT).
-Now that this application to review the decision has been lodged with VCAT the decision is suspended until the application is withdrawn or the review is determined.
+Following EPA's issue of a works approval to Australian Paper, an application for review of the decision was lodged with the Victorian Civil and Administrative Tribunal (VCAT).
+This has now been resolved as described above.
+EPA’s assessment of the works approval application is outlined below.